All Episodes

 My apologies.

-So again, there's some breaking news about an object on the tracks.
+So, again, there's some breaking news about an object on the tracks.

 If we hear anything else about it, I will put it out there as the show progresses.

-And uh, you know, listen, they they're still what's bothering me about them is Congressman Tim Ryan, who again he is uh a Democrat.
+And, you know, listen, they've still, what's bothering me about them is Congressman Tim Ryan, who again, he is a Democrat, he portrays himself as a moderate.

-Folks, it is it's your money.
+Folks, it's your money.

-This is not the government that you understand, like the government doesn't produce anything.
+Like, the government doesn't produce anything.

 It doesn't.